ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Experiments

-In ORIG, contradictory sentence pairs are often marked by explicit negation, e.g, $s_0$=``a young boy isn't climbing a wall made of rock'' and $s_1$=``the young boy is climbing the wall made of rock''. }

-\textbf{Nyms}.
-Following \newcite{lai2014illinois}, we use WordNet to detect synonyms, hypernyms and antonyms in the pairs.
+We use the following linguistic features. \textbf{Negation} is important for detecting contradiction.
+Feature \textsc{neg} is set to $1$ if either sentence contains ``no'', ``not'', ``nobody'', ``isn't'' and to $0$ otherwise.
+Following \newcite{lai2014illinois}, we use WordNet \cite{miller1995wordnet} to detect \textbf{nyms}: synonyms, hypernyms and antonyms in the pairs.
 But we do this on NONOVER (not on ORIG) to focus on what is critical for TE.
 Specifically, feature \textsc{syn} is the number of word pairs in $s_0$ and $s_1$ that are synonyms. \textsc{hyp0} (resp.\ \textsc{hyp1}) is the number of words in $s_0$ (resp.\ $s_1$) that have a hypernym in $s_1$ (resp.\ $s_0$).
 In addition, we collect all \emph{potential antonym pairs} (PAP) in NONOVER.
 We identify the matched chunks that occur in \emph{contradictory} and \emph{neutral}, but not in \textit{entailed} pairs.
 We exclude synonyms and hypernyms and apply a frequency filter of $n = 2$.
-In contrast to \cite{lai2014illinois}, we constrain the PAP pairs to cosine similarity above 0.4 in word2vec embedding space as this discards many noise pairs.
+In contrast to \newcite{lai2014illinois}, we constrain the PAP pairs to cosine similarity above 0.4 in word2vec embedding space as this discards many noise pairs.
 Feature \textsc{ant} is the number of matched PAP antonyms in a sentence pair.
+As before we use sentence \textbf{lengths}, both for ORIG (\textsc{len0o}: length $s_0$, \textsc{len1o}: length $s_1$) and for NONOVER (\textsc{len0n}: length $s_0$, \textsc{len1n}: length $s_1$).